alexhwilliams/blog.teddyhyde.com/company-culture.md

 ## Everything is done as a team

 We never look for blame.
 We search for why our current processes inhibit team success.

+## meetings are distraction free

+often walking meetings. without computers or cell phone.  collaborative sessions can be in front of a computer.